astrobytes-edu/astr596-modeling-universe/drafts/05-python-functions-modules-v2.md

 **return value** - The result that a function sends back to the code that called it

 **scope** - The region of a program where a variable is accessible

-**sentinel value** - A special value (like None) used to signal a particular condition, often as default for mutable arguments

 **side effect** - Any state change that occurs beyond returning a value from a function